 - What are the requirements for becoming a Canadian citizen?

 - What is dual citizenship?

 - Do I become a Canadian citizen when I marry a Canadian?

-- I am Canadian but my children were born outside Canada.
+- I am Canadian but my child (under 18) was born outside Canada.
 Are they Canadian?

 - Can I count any time I’ve spent outside of Canada toward the physical presence requirement when applying for citizenship?

 - Do I have to use the travel journal?